wpmudev/support-system/readme.txt

 == ChangeLog ==

 = 1.8 =
+* Added total integration with Pro Sites based on levels
 * Plugin totally recoded
-* New feature: Added integration with Pro Sites Plugin
 * New feature: WYSIWYG Editor for tickets
 * New feature: New setting that brings the possibility to hide tickets from users which did not opened them.